ngageoint/mapcache-electron/BUILD.md

 5. A note for Windows: We are typically building on MacOS, leading to the '.yarn' folder and '.yarnrc' file having OS specific builds.
 Delete these two items when building on windows and ensure you have yarn installed
 6. Install dependencies:
 `yarn`
-7. Important: rebuild better-sqlite3 before running:
+7. Important: rebuild sharp and better-sqlite3 to get the appropriate binaries:
 `yarn run rebuild`
 8. Run:
 `yarn dev` (run locally in development mode)